mdbaal/finanApp/README.md

 3. Savings for a vacation
 4. Your club' treasury

-This is the first of the 3 I have planned and it's a console application.
+This is the first of 3 application I have planned and it's a console application.

 ---